-Bom Dia & Bom Camino!
+Bom Dia & Bom Caminho!
 In June 2025 I continued my walk on Camino Portuguese from Lisbon to Porto.
-Last year I had a week to walk as far as Tomar (blog posts begin with Part 1), and this year I began from there.
-Both walks are an extension of when Dad & I walked from Porto to Santiago in 2022 (Part 1).
+Last year I had a week to walk as far as Tomar (blog posts begin with Part 1), where the trek began this year.
+Both walks were an extension of when Dad & I trekked from Porto to Santiago in 2022 (Part 1).

-The distance totaled about 150 miles and took 10 days to cover plus a rest day in Coimbra, a lovely city with Portugal’s oldest university.
-The itinerary included: Cortica, Ansiao, Zambujal, Coimbra, Sernadelo, Agueda, Albergaria-a-Nova, Sao Joao da Madeira, & Grijo.
+The distance from Tomar to Porto totaled about 150 miles and took 10 days to cover plus a rest day in Coimbra, a lovely city with Portugal’s oldest university.
+The itinerary included: Cortica, Ansiao, Zambujal, Coimbra, Sernadelo, Agueda, Albergaria-a-Nova, Sao Joao da Madeira, and Grijo.

-This year a heatwave hit Portugal the week I arrived for the walk (last year’s walk involved some hot days too).
-Very early morning starts were needed on the 90+ degree days, & I tried to reach daily destinations by noon/early afternoon to avoid the hottest part of the day.
+This year a heatwave hit Portugal the week I arrived (last year’s walk involved some hot days too).
+Very early morning starts were needed on the 90+ degree days, & I aimed to reach daily destinations by noon/early afternoon.
 It always felt good to arrive, shower, and ‘chill.’

 Landscapes encompassed olive & eucalyptus tree groves, forest lanes, cobblestoned streets, and roadways connecting small towns.
 The route is a quieter Camino, and like last year, I met only a handful of other pilgrims, including solo women walkers from Argentina, Germany, & Peru.

-Two markers in Tomar, which way to go?
-Straight ahead led the trail along a river and was recommended in sunny weather — the path to the right directed walkers (and cyclists) through town and was advised during rainy weather.
-Although it wasn’t raining, I chose the ‘cloudy’ direction to find a cafe for breakfast (no luck).
+Two markers in Tomar on Day 1 to Cortica — which way to go?
+Straight ahead the trail led along a river and was recommended in sunny weather — the path to the right directed walkers (and cyclists) through town and was advised during rainy days.
+Although it wasn’t raining, I chose the ‘cloudy’ direction to find a cafe for breakfast (no luck finding one).

 A mural brightened a school building on the way out of Tomar.